 Unfortunately, most exciting research is wrong.

 The most likely reason for getting original and exciting results that seem to require a fundamental change in scientific understanding is that the researchers have made mistakes in their methodology.
 Imagine several research teams setting out independently to test an interesting but radical hypothesis.
 The research teams who correctly conclude that it is false do not get published (because the absence of an effect isn't news), but the research team that, through methodological mistakes, fluke or bias, concludes that there is a statistically significant effect will get call-backs from Nature or BMJ.
 The authors succeed by luck rather than science and outlier results are published as facts and become the basis for follow-up research (and research grants) on the hot topic.

 The point is not that the scientific method doesn't work, just that progressive science - that tells us new and important things about the way the world works - is a constant struggle.
 Bacon had something right when he characterised science as like the courtroom interrogation of a hostile witness.
 It cannot be automated, whether by a fancy MRI machine or an academic bureaucracy, but requires the constant commitment and vigilance of people.
 And people make mistakes.

 We know from the history of science that genuine breakthroughs are rare.
 It follows that many of the most exciting research findings that seem to promise great things for humanity will not stand up to scrutiny.
 And in fact that seems to be the case (for example in medical science).
 These are not 'bricks in the wall of knowledge'.
-In fact such research is a kind of anti-knowledge that gets mixed in with and has the potential to corrupt properly grounded knowledge and the training of future researchers.
+In fact such research is a kind of anti-knowledge that gets mixed in with properly grounded knowledge and misdirects future research and the training of new researchers.
 It may continue to be cited for decades even after being disproved.
-It can even be dangerous in more applied areas like medical science where doctors continue to recommend treatments, diets, and tests that have long been falsified or should never have been published.
+It can even be dangerous in more applied areas like medical science, where doctors continue to recommend treatments, diets, and tests whose effectiveness has long been falsified or should never have been published.